G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  - bugfix - highlighting is broken when not grouping home calls; need to loop through all calls listed to gather remote entities in aggregate and highlight matches one by one
   - add call-square as an entity option?
 Which level square?
 All?
 Independently select call+square and the square level?
   - add "show distance and bearing" to RHS
-  - is there something odd about highlighting between myCall and others on the Tx-Rx row?
-No yellow highlightinh?
-Why?
   - switch to https://www.brailleinstitute.org/freefont/
-  - remove the rogue space in RH html appearing if remote entities in home is empty (needs an if statement between the += lines around lines 728 and 736.
   - investigate why V1.1.0 seems slower (at least to Google inspector) than V1.0.4
   - think of a different colour for Tx-Rx spots so it doesn't look so similar to remove entities in home
   - modes list in each band tile persists even when triggering spot has been purged.
 Should it?
 Does it matter?